casio-cat/OptimalCoveragePathPlanningProblem/README.md

 (I know this is very annoying and I promise I will include code to do this automatically on the next update QwQ)

 After the .gtsp file is saved copy to GLKH-1.1/GTSPLIB run GLKH

 ```bash
 cp (filename).gtsp GLKH-1.1/GTSPLIB
 cd GLKH-1.1
 # note don't add .gtsp at the end for run GLKH
 ./runGLKH (filename)
 ```

 Your results should be saved in the following format

 ```bash
 (filename).(optimal cost).tour
 ```

 To compile the results the file

 ```bash
 line_segment.mat
 ```

 Contains a dictionary with the set number defined in GLKH to the line segment and direction with the set number as the key and line segment as the value.

 Then you can find the resulting trajectory when you match the results together.

 ## test result
-the other files are the results using
+these are the results using
 ```bash
 unpassable = [[1, 4], [2, 4], [3, 4], [1, 5], [2, 5], [3, 5], [5, 7], [5, 8], [6, 7], [6, 8]]
 ```